 Expected Weight Loss

 Patients can expect to lose about 50-80% of their excess weight.
 This is with regular exercise and by following the post-op diet properly.
-Typically gastric bypass patients lose the most weight within the first year or two after surgery and maintain weight loss the longest than other bariatric surgery types.
+Typically gastric bypass patients lose the most weight within the first year or two after surgery.
+They must also maintain weight loss following the post-op plan.